Despite all efforts to keep your bathroom in a pristine condition, some stains are unavoidable. Rust stains are one of them.

 Consider using a water filter if you have a high amount of minerals and rust in your area.
 Cleaning the rust stain as early as you see it saves you a lot of trouble later.
 Make a weekly cleaning routine to wash your sink with soda or vinegar to prevent rust buildup.

 The use of commercial cleaners saves a lot of time and energy.
 Simply pour some on the stain and rub it off after five minutes.
 Make sure you wear rubber gloves and save your eyes, as well as they can send some strong fumes as well.
+Wear disposable nitrile gloves to protect your hands.
+It doesn’t hurt to be extra careful when handling cleaners and preventing them from coming in direct contact with your skin.
+After using disposable gloves, dispose of them responsibly.
 Simple ingredients like baking soda, salt, tartaric acid, lemon juice, vinegar, salt, and baking soda are easy to get your hands on and save some bucks as well.
 We hope this article explains all your queries relating to getting rust off the bathroom sink.